 - 1. To ensure good governance of the park - 2.
 To ensure an effective working partnership between the Supporters and the Council - 3.
-To ensure the effective management and maintenance of the tracks (including new builds) - 4.
-To co-ordinate and facilitate effective habitat restoration and conservation work and efficient and effective use of volunteer resources - 5.
-To implement 4/5-year management plans - 6.
+To ensure a partnership with local iwi as a treaty partner consistent with the outcomes of section 4.4 Tangata Whenua. - 4.
+To ensure the effective management and maintenance of the tracks (including new builds) - 5.
+To co-ordinate and facilitate effective habitat restoration and conservation work and efficient and effective use of volunteer resources - 6.
+To implement 4/5-year management plans - 7.
 To ensure the regional significance of the park is recognised and promoted.